Salado Springs salamander

 The Salado Springs salamander (Eurycea chisholmensis) is a species of salamander in the family Plethodontidae.
 It is endemic to the vicinity of Salado, Texas.

 Its natural habitat is freshwater springs.
 It has been found only from a few springs that feed Salado Creek in Bell County, Texas.
 These springs were important along the historical Chisholm Trail, from which the name of the species is derived.

+In 2014, it was listed under the Endangered Species Act with Threatened status.
 It is threatened by habitat loss.